JimDesu/basis-lang/spec.md

 - **Word 1: Tag.** A small-integer identifier for the active candidate or for the absent state.
 - **Word 2: Candidate pointer.** Pointer to the active candidate's storage.
 Null when the variant is in the absent state.
-- **Word 3: Class dictionary.** Pointer to the dictionary for the active candidate's class participation (when applicable).
-Null when no class dispatch is engaged for this variant.
+- **Word 3: Concept dictionary.** Pointer to the dictionary for the active candidate's concept participation (when applicable).
+Null when no concept dispatch is engaged for this variant.

 A variant's bytes are *not* a value-copyable byte aggregate &mdash; the candidate-pointer references shared storage (&sect;7.6).
 Variant assignment uses the constructor form `${...}` or shares access via `^Variant` pointer.

-### F.10 Class-Typed-Value Three-Word Slot (Case B)
+### F.10 Concept-Typed-Value Three-Word Slot (Case B)

-An existential class-typed parameter slot (&sect;9.9 Case B) carries a three-word representation:
+An existential concept-typed parameter slot (&sect;9.9 Case B) carries a three-word representation:

 - **Word 1: Tag.** Identifies the runtime type of the held value.
 - **Word 2: Value pointer.** Pointer to the value's storage.
-- **Word 3: Class dictionary.** Pointer to the (runtime-type, declared-class) witness's dictionary.
+- **Word 3: Concept dictionary.** Pointer to the (runtime-type, declared-concept) witness's dictionary.

-The dictionary is selected at the construction site (where the value is converted to its class-typed slot); the tag is the runtime type's identifier.
+The dictionary is selected at the construction site (where the value is converted to its concept-typed slot); the tag is the runtime type's identifier.
 Dispatch through the slot consults the dictionary's method table.

 ### F.11 Frame-Exit Hook Firing Sequence